lukebrowell/vscode-python-starter/README.md

-# Polyglot Java Development Starter (Containers)
+# Polyglot Python Development Starter (Containers)

 As a Polyglot Software Engineer, a significant part of your work will require you to ensure that your code always works consistently no matter where it is run.
-Java in itself provides some of this but not all.
 Please follow through these instructions to get set up in Visual Studio code with a sandboxed 'container' environment.

 For a background on containers in VSCode - please read **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension in a few easy steps.